-Month by month, our Weibold Academy series touches different topics from the world of tire recycling and highlights different sides of running this business.
-If you have missed our previous articles, you can find links in the end of this post.
+Month by month, our Weibold Academy series touches upon different topics in the world of tire recycling and pyrolysis and highlights different sides of running this business.
+This month, we are focusing on the need of R&D in the tire recycling and pyrolysis industry.

 Research communities and scientific journals abound with studies on recycled tire-derived materials and their use into civil engineering products.
 Up-to-date articles on the topics at ScienceDirect – prominent Elsevier’s publication platform for scientific researches – include:

-- Effects of crumb rubber on the frost resistance of cement-soil by Fengchi Wang, Xiaowei Ping, Jinghai Zhou and Tianbei Kang
+- Effects of crumb rubber on the frost resistance of cement-soil by Fengchi Wang, Xiaowei Ping, Jinghai Zhou and Tianbei Kang (link)

-- Suitability of devulcanized crumb rubber for oil spills remediation by Vjaceslavs Lapkovskis, Viktors Mironovs and Dmitri Goljandin
+- Suitability of devulcanized crumb rubber for oil spills remediation by Vjaceslavs Lapkovskis, Viktors Mironovs and Dmitri Goljandin (link)

-- Experimental study on mechanical and waterproof performance of lightweight foamed concrete mixed with crumb rubber by Rong Wang, Peiwei Gao, Minghao Tian and Yuchen Dai
+- Experimental study on mechanical and waterproof performance of lightweight foamed concrete mixed with crumb rubber by Rong Wang, Peiwei Gao, Minghao Tian and Yuchen Dai (link)

-- Production and droplet combustion characteristics of waste tire pyrolysis oil by Álvaro Muelas, María Soledad Callén, Ramón Murillo and Javier Ballester
+- Production and droplet combustion characteristics of waste tire pyrolysis oil by Álvaro Muelas, María Soledad Callén, Ramón Murillo and Javier Ballester (link)

-- Fractionation of tire pyrolysis oil into a light fuel fraction by steam distillation by steam distillation by Guilherme Anchieta Costa and Ronaldo Gonçalves dos Santos
+- Fractionation of tire pyrolysis oil into a light fuel fraction by steam distillation by steam distillation by Guilherme Anchieta Costa and Ronaldo Gonçalves dos Santos (link)

-- Waste tire pyrolysis using thermal solar energy: An integrated approach by Joseph Zeaiter, Fouad Azizi, Mohammad Lameh, Dia Milani, Hamza Y. Ismail and Ali Abbas
+- Waste tire pyrolysis using thermal solar energy: An integrated approach by Joseph Zeaiter, Fouad Azizi, Mohammad Lameh, Dia Milani, Hamza Y. Ismail and Ali Abbas (link)

-- Carbon black recovery from waste tire pyrolysis by demineralization: Production and application in rubber compounding by Juan Daniel Martínez, Natalia Cardona-Uribe, Ramón Murillo, Tomás García and José Manuel López, etc.
+- Carbon black recovery from waste tire pyrolysis by demineralization: Production and application in rubber compounding by Juan Daniel Martínez, Natalia Cardona-Uribe, Ramón Murillo, Tomás García and José Manuel López, etc. (link)